 Roasted rice powder can be purchased here, Thai-style Maggi sauce can be found here and tamarind concentrate can be bought here.
 Thai palm sugar is available here and my preferred brand of fish sauce here.

-This recipe is really simplicity itself, Citizens – as we are now entering grilling season, this will be a mighty addition to your outdoor recipe repertoire!
+This recipe is really simplicity itself, Citizens – this will be a mighty addition to your outdoor recipe repertoire!